Sjj1024/PakePlus/docs/guide/token.md

-# Github Token packaging is no longer supported.
+# Github Token packaging will soon no longer be supported.
 Please use local packaging instead

 # Obtaining a Token